kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/federated-etl.md

 ### Step 3: Cluster configuration (Primary)

-In Kubecost, the `Primary Cluster` serves the UI and API endpoints as well as reconciling cloud billing (cloud-integration).
+In Kubecost, the primary cluster serves the UI and API endpoints as well as reconciling cloud billing (cloud integrations).
 Follow the instructions on the [Aggregator doc](/install-and-configure/install/multi-cluster/federated-etl/aggregator.md) to set up the primary cluster.

 ### Step 4: Verifying successful configuration